floating-ui/floating-ui/docs/_includes/popper-documentation.md

 This modifier is used to move the `arrowElement` of the popper to make sure it is positioned between the reference element and its popper element.
-It will read the outer size of the `arrowElement` node to detect how many pixels of conjuction are needed.
+It will read the outer size of the `arrowElement` node to detect how many pixels of conjunction are needed.

 It has no effect if no `arrowElement` is provided.